Jen-Jen91/CodeClan_w04d03_PizzaWeb/README.md

 Online system for ordering pizzas

-Practice with SQL create, read, update, and delete methods
+Practice with RESTful routes and CRUD methods